We make a web-based help desk for teams that insist on a delightful customer experience.More about the product

 When your customers are businesses, this is an especially effective technique.
 For instance, at Help Scout we regularly give away our favorite books: The Thank You Economy, Anything You Want and How to Win Friends and Influence People.
 We do this not only to say “thanks,” but to explain the core values behind our product and company.
 Companies that embody these principles and philosophies get the most out of Help Scout.

 Invite your most loyal customers into a VIP rewards program.
-Customers love the red carpet treatment, which is why Amazon’s Prime membership or the Zappos VIP program is so popular.
+Customers love the red carpet treatment, which is why Amazon Prime and Zappos Rewards are so popular.
 Your rewards program doesn’t have to be complex; it can be as simple as offering customers an annual discount on their anniversary.

-Exclusive circles also exist in social media, like on Facebook, Twitter or Google+!
-You can reward your socially savvy customers with special announcements, exclusive promotions or just be available to help and answer questions.
+Exclusive circles also exist in social media, like on Facebook, Twitter and Instagram!
+You can reward your socially savvy customers with special announcements and exclusive promotions, and just be available to help and answer questions.

 You can also create a system for earning and using social media loyalty rewards points.
-Customers could build loyalty points for contributing ideas to your Facebook page, checking in on Foursquare or providing positive feedback via Twitter.
+Customers could build loyalty points for providing feedback via social channels, or “checking in” on the platform(s) that make sense for your business.

 Going out of your way to check in with a customer and spend quality time while you’re on the road creates a lasting impression for both of you.